LL-LAB-MCW/deGPS/README.md

  Comprehensive simulations of comparisons have been conducted and the results are presented in our article.
 The R codes for real data based and **compcodeR** simulated data based  simulation can be found in the supplementary of our article.

 ##FAQs
+- **Q0**: Of almost the same numbers of genes, why does **deGPS** cost minutes for one data set but hours for another?

+ **A0**: If you specify the same number of cpu cores for the two data sets, the problem may be caused by the different functions applied for the two sets in calculating p values.
+If the length of empirical T stats is larger than 1e7, a revised calculation function is applied.
+The threshold of 1e7 is determined to ensure both the preciseness and the efficiency of the calculation.
+However, it may take hours to finish the p value calculations for shorter empirical T stats (about 5e6 ~ 1e7) with just one cpu core.
+To speed up this step, one can specify **ncpu > 1** in **GPSmle** for miRNA or **nSubcore > 1 & ncore > 1** in **deGPS_mRNA** for mRNA.

 - **Q1**: There are errors occurred when running **deGPS**, why DOES NOT it stop?

  **A1**: R function **try** is introduced in the source codes of **deGPS**, e.g.: